BoringBoredom/PC-Optimization-Hub/content/peripherals/mouse faq.md

 > We capped the rate at which background recipients of raw mouse input could receive messages, so e.g. instead of seeing 1000 messages per second for a 1000Hz mouse, it may only see 125 (but each containing the combined payload of the coalesced messages).

 To circumvent this issue, keep the MouseTester window focussed.

+### Custom WinPE

+You can use a [custom WinPE ISO](https://github.com/BoringBoredom/WinPE) to avoid dealing with Windows bloat while testing.